 - Abuse - Intentionally causing mental or physical harm for the child or encouraging someone else to do it.

 - Abandonment - Leaving without making provision for the child’s support.
 It could also refer to not establishing a positive relationship with the child.

 - Neglect - Failing to provide care and support the child’s mental and physical health.
 It could also apply to allowing someone else to abuse, neglect, or exploit the child.

 What Rights Does a Father Have in Florida?

 For married parents going through a divorce, Florida law does not favor mothers' rights over those of the father.
-The court will make a custody decision based on what is best for the child.
+The court in Brandon will make a custody decision based on what is best for the child.

 How Long Does a Child Custody Case Take in Florida?